 Who is liable for dog bite injuries in New Jersey?

 Dog owners are legally responsible for controlling their dogs.
 This means that owners must follow the leash laws and any other laws regarding dogs in the state in which they live or are visiting.

 What damages are recoverable in a dog bite case?

 If you or your family member has been injured by a dog bite there are a few damages that may be recoverable in a lawsuit.
 The damage that is most likely to be calculated into compensation is any medical expense.
 This can include costs for surgery, hospital stays, ambulance transportation, and any other expenses related to your medical care.
 You may also receive compensation for lost wages if your injuries forced you to take time off of work.
 Lastly, you may be compensated for your pain and suffering.

 What should I do if I’ve been bitten by a dog?

 Once you have had your injuries examined by a medical professional, it is important to seek legal help.
 As soon as you can, find a knowledgeable lawyer who has experience with dog bite cases.
-I will be able to evaluate the incident and provide you with all your legal options.
-I am a strong dog bite lawyer and will be an invaluable asset in your fight for financial compensation.
-So if you or someone you love experienced a dog bite in New Jersey, contact me on my cell at 609-472-1008 and let me me fight for your rights!
+Our experienced dog bite attorney will be able to evaluate the incident and provide you with all your legal options.
+We have a qualified dog bite lawyer who will be an invaluable asset in your fight for financial compensation.
+So if you or someone you love experienced a dog bite in New Jersey, contact our office at 609-472-1008 and let us fight for your rights!